 Athletic trainers are health care professionals who collaborate with physicians.
 The services provided by athletic trainers comprise prevention, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.
 Athletic trainers work under the direction of physicians as prescribed by state licensure statutes.

-Iowa State University’s athletic training program has transitioned to a professional master’s degree program.
-The program will offer two routes for admission:
+Iowa State’s athletic training program has transitioned to a professional master’s degree program that offers two routes for admission:

 State of the art laboratories in sports medicine enhance the learning environment for athletic training students.
 Program faculty and clinical preceptors are experienced clinicians and engaging teachers.
 Students will get frequent interaction with team physicians, chiropractors, orthopedic surgeons, physical therapists, and other health care providers with an interprofessional focus in the coursework and clinical experiences.
 Students will also get the opportunity to participate in surgical and emergency room observation, clinical experiences with varied client and patient populations including pediatric, adult, elderly, and special populations, as well as competitive collegiate and high school athletes and those who are physically active in non-sport activities.
 Athletic training students will have opportunities to engage with patients in real-time or with simulation methods in the areas of prevention and wellness, urgent and emergent care, primary care, orthopedics, rehabilitation, behavioral health, pediatrics, and performance enhancement.